 Going to a ballgame, movie, show, amusement park or other entertainment spot can be lots of fun—but it can get expensive quickly!
 For many of us, the cost of tickets, parking, food, souvenirs and other goodies spurs a serious case of sticker shock.

-The good news: There are lots of ways to save money on “big ticket entertainment,” says Kate Horrell, an Annapolis, Maryland-based financial coach who specializes in middle-income families.
+The good news: There are lots of ways to save money on “big ticket entertainment,” says Kate Horrell, a Washington, D.C-based financial coach who specializes in middle-income families.

 Take time to carefully review the website of whatever attraction you want to visit.
 Look for special discounts, combination deals and reduced-price or free days, Horrell suggests.
 “Search the Internet [to] learn the tricks that other people have already discovered,” she adds.

-“The best way to save on entertainment tickets and admission fees is to use third-party ticketing websites such as StubHub or TickPick,” says Atlanta, Georgia, entertainment costs expert David Bakke at MoneyCrashers.com, a website focused on helping people make wise choices about money matters.
+“The best way to save on entertainment tickets and admission fees is to use third-party ticketing websites,” says Atlanta, Georgia, entertainment costs expert David Bakke at MoneyCrashers.com, a website focused on helping people make wise choices about money matters.

 Check your school’s employee benefits page before you buy tickets for anything, advises John Drabkowski, vice president of operations at ConcertFix, a Florida-based company that provides concert and tour information for more than 4,000 popular artists and helps connect people with tickets.